Length: 4 mins read (824 words)

 Update: If you have extra cash to spend and rushing for time, you may also engage two therapists at the same time (4 hands massage, i tried and it is pretty satisfying).
 One of them will work on your upper body and the other on lower body at the same time.
 Structure and technique wise, it is the same.
 But instead of 2 hours or 90 mins spread throughout your body, now you will get full 2 hours or 90 mins on your upper body and at the same time, the same amount of time on your lower body.

-Update II: Been there after MCO (Sept 2020) and their quality of treatment is the same but with health precaution taken.
+Update II: Been there after MCO (Sept 2020, March 2021) and their quality of treatment is the same but with health precaution taken.
 No doubt there are not as many patron as before but they do follow SOP stipulated by government.
+Also due to poorer business, they are now shrinking their staff force.
+You may want to make prior appointment especially during the weekend.

 -Male therapist can cater to both male and female client and same goes to female therapist.